Phone: (314) 776-3300

 I happily communicate with parents by email.
 Please contact me at firstname.lastname@example.org.
 I also will speak by phone.
 As the school day leaves little time for phone contact, I ask that you call my cell number (314) 537-4125 between 3:00 PM and 9:00 PM Monday - Thursday; and I'll get back to you if you leave a number and time to call.

-I ask that parents of my Special Education students and parents do not hesitate to email me at email@example.com, or to phone/face time me at (314) 537-4125.
+I ask that parents of my Special Education students do not hesitate to email me at email@example.com, or to phone/face time me at (314) 537-4125.
 I really enjoy speaking with my students' parents.

 I was born and raised in New York City.